7 August - 29 August 2021

 Colour is not just a tool for achieving intensity and vibrancy.
 It is a device for rendering the relationship between the physical and the metaphysical, conscious and unconscious, real and illusory.
 It serves as a unifying mechanism when developing the choreography of a painting.

 Ekaterina lives and works in Auckland, New Zealand.
-She is currently completing a Master’s of Fine Arts at Elam School of Fine Arts.
+She has recently completed a Master’s of Fine Arts at Elam School of Fine Arts.

 The Shape Of Dreams – Wallace Gallery Morrinsville Virtual, 2020

 Wallace Arts Trust Recent Acquisitions, Pah Homestead, 2019

 InLookOut, George Fraser, August 2018

 Elam Professionals Evening, August 2018